 With a micro USB as its base, this cable has both a Lightning and USB-C attachment that is connected via semi-rigid rubber extensions.
 The rigidity of the attachments keeps the end pieces from flopping around and keeps the whole package a little neater while not in use.
 With more than a foot and half of extra length than the Anker 3-in-1 cable, the Nomad had more practical applications as a universal charger, such as the ability to better reach the back seat of a car.
 Given its rugged durability and extra length, this charger is perfectly suited to rideshare drivers and businesses.

-The Anker Powerline II 3-in-1 cable offers a Micro USB, USB C, and most relevant to us here, a lightning connector attachment.
-The cable is sheathed in a vinyl-like material similar to that of the standard Apple Cable.
+The Anker Powerline II 3-in-1 cable comes complete with a Micro USB, USB C, and most relevant to us here, a lightning connector attachment.
+The cable is sheathed in a vinyl-like material similar to that of the stock Apple Cable.
 This coating, however, is thicker and more pliable than the Apple version.
-When coiled, the cable holds its shape fairly well and doesn't spring back open like the Apple or Amazon version.
-That, combined with the standard Anker Velcro strap, makes storing this cable as easy as can be.
+When coiled, the cable holds its shape fairly well and doesn't spring back open like the Apple version is prone to do.
+That, combined with the standard Anker Velcro strap, makes coiling and storing this cable quick and simple.

 The micro USB attachment serves as the base connector, which the USB C and Lightning connector snap onto.
 Both connectors snapped firmly into place and gave us no connectivity issues.
 The small size, great storability, and good durability make this universal cable a perfect choice for travelers not looking to carry a suitcase full of tangled cables.